 This raises the question of how to announce the appearance of anything other than a menu.
 Visually hidden text positioned absolute+left -9999px using CSS disables direct touch access and explore-by-touch with screen readers used on mobile devices.
 This leaves no reliable cross-platform solution for indicating the appearance of a dialog, window or tooltip.
 This is why a bug has been filed with the W3C to update the WAI-ARIA specification with the aria-poptype attribute.
 The aria-poptype attribute would contain a defined type ‘keywords’ and optionally a supplementary author string to provide additional information.
 You can read the bug and file comments on Bug 25851 – ER: allow authors to declare type of popup from the triggering element: menu, dialog, etc.

-You can test out current implementation of the aria-haspopup attribute by user agents and assistive technologies on the aria-haspopup page on SSB Labs.
+You can test out current implementation of the aria-haspopup attribute by user agents and assistive technologies on the aria-haspopup page on Level Access Labs.